AkiPraveen/216-notes/README.md

-# CMSC216
-## Spring 2020
+# CMSC216 - Spring 2020

-## Akilesh Praveen
-Course notes for Dr. Ilchul Yoon's CMSC216 at the University of Maryland, compiled during my time as a TA.
+Course notes for Dr. Ilchul Yoon's CMSC216 at the University of Maryland, created by Akilesh Praveen.